mviereck/microscopy-tools/README.md

 ## fusewizard

 GUI frontend for image foto stacking with enfuse.
+In development, beta stage, useable.

+Provides:
-Provides image preprocessing with imagemagick to enhane contrast and sharpiness.
+ - Image preprocessing with imagemagick to enhance contrast and sharpiness.
-Image alignment with ffmpeg/vidstab.
+ - Image alignment with ffmpeg/[vidstab](https://github.com/georgmartius/vid.stab).
+ - Multiple combinings of stackshot images with enfuse.
+Further combining of results with imagemagick.

-Expect a folder `stackshot` containing the source images. `stackshot` should be in an empty parent folder.
+Expects a folder `stackshot` containing the source images. `stackshot` should be in an empty parent folder.
+The images in `stackshot` won't be changed.

-In development, beta stage.

 Dependencies:
  - enfuse